kunle123-ui/kunle/Testnet:-Public.md

 ## I Have a Key in the Testnet Genesis Block

-You're golden, first you'll need your account name.
+You're golden, before you begin first you'll need your account name and EOS public key handy.

+- Discover your account name
     - Find your account name(s) assigned in genesis by entering the ETH address or EOS Public Key you believe is included in the snapshot into the [Account Name Lookup](https://eosio.github.io/genesis/tools/account-name/index.html) tool
     - If your address is not included in the snapshot, [apply for a faucet account](https://goo.gl/forms/ileHa9h6E7MLLgey1)
 - Get your EOS public key ready
     - If you're in the snapshot, this is the EOS public key you registered
     - If you applied for testnet, this is the EOS public key you submitted in the faucet account application